 It seems not so long ago that we were opening presents from Santa and enjoying weekends at the beach.
-All of a sudden the days have turned cold and I’m rifling through my kids drawers trying to find them snuggly warm clothes for their day at kindy.
+All of a sudden the days have turned cold and I’m rifling through my kids drawers trying to find them warm clothes for the day.
 And just around the corner is End of Financial Year!
 Well, that snuck up rather quickly – a little too quickly, if you ask me.
 If you’re thinking the same thing, here are some tips to get you prepared and through it.

 Gather your information